Head to Head Comparison: West Fraser Timber (NYSE:WFG) versus UFP Industries (NASDAQ:UFPI)

 |17.07%

-This is a summary of recent ratings and target prices for West Fraser Timber and UFP Industries, as reported by MarketBeat.
+This is a summary of recent ratings for West Fraser Timber and UFP Industries, as provided by MarketBeat.com.

 |Sell Ratings